ValenYamamoto/ValenYamamoto.github.io/resume.md

 Built up small scale HPC cluster, learned about Linux systems and how to configure Linux systems.
 Worked with MSRs to read run-time information from CPU to help time, analyze, and optimize matrix multiplication algorithms.

 ### *Project Coordinator, IEEE@UCI* - 2020-2021
-Manage and develop club wide projects and lead workshops in topics like KiCAD, Solidworks, and Neural Networks.
+Manage and develop club wide projects.
+Developed and held workshop on deep learning, neural networks, and PyTorch Deep Learning Framework

 ### *Software Lead, FRC Team 649* - 2018-2019
 Developed autonomous path-following code in Java.
 Defined code porject structure and wrote technical documents on robot softwrae.
 Taught new students to code in Java, led a team of ten people in code development.